buildbot/buildbot/master/docs/manual/cfg-global.rst

             'avatar_methods': []
         }

-    For use of corporate pictures, you can use LdapUserInfos, which can also acts as an avatar provider.
+    For use of corporate pictures, you can use LdapUserInfo, which can also acts as an avatar provider.
 See :bb:cfg:`auth`

 .. bb:cfg:: auth